Mathematics Framework FAQsInformation and frequently asked questions about the draft Mathematics Framework.

-Ultimately, the selection of pathways is a local decision.
 The draft Mathematics Framework does not eliminate the ability of local educational agencies to develop course pathways that differ from these options.
 It also provides information about how colleges are considering different mathematics pathways, including the University of California and California State University systems’ Statement of Competencies in Mathematics Expected for Entering College Students.
-(See Statement of Competencies in Mathematics Expected for Entering College Students [PDF].)
-And it includes advice about the specific competencies students will likely need to succeed in STEM pathways in college.
-(See Chapter 8 and the appendix.)
+(See Statement of Competencies in Mathematics Expected for Entering College Students (PDF).)
+And it includes advice about the specific competencies’ students will likely need to succeed in STEM pathways in college.
+(See chapter 8 and appendix A.)

 What does the draft Mathematics Framework say about access to calculus in high school?

-Similarly, the University of California’s board of admissions “strongly urges students not to race to calculus at the cost of full mastery of the earlier math curriculum.
+The draft framework offers evidence about what approaches can support successful acceleration for more students.
+At the same time, it recognizes that a strong foundation is most important for later success, quoting the University of California’s board of admissions that “strongly urges students not to race to calculus at the cost of full mastery of the earlier math curriculum….
 A strong grasp of these ideas is crucial for college coursework in many fields, and students should be sure to take enough time to master the material.
 Choosing an individually appropriate course of study is far more important than rushing into advanced classes without first solidifying conceptual knowledge.”

 What is the role of Data Science in the draft Mathematics Framework?

-From chapter 1: “Given the more-advanced understanding of the individual standards among educators, this framework focuses on connections between standards and across grades.
-Two chapters are devoted to exploring the development, across the TK–12 grade timeframe, of particular content areas.
-One such area is number sense across TK–12 (Chapter 3: Number Sense), a crucial foundation for all later mathematics and early predictor of mathematical perseverance.
-The other is data science (Chapter 5: Data Science, TK–12), which has become tremendously important in the field since the last framework.”
+Chapter 5: Mathematical Foundations for Data Science recognizes that data science has become tremendously important in the field since the last framework.
 The framework also documents the recent decisions of several high-achieving countries to include more data science in their curricula, as developing the ability to interpret, use, and analyze data has become a worldwide concern.